HPAC/LAAB-Python/README.md

 ## The usage and example

-The usage is decribed [here](examples/README.md).
+If you want to run the benchmark, refer [here](examples/README.md).
+If you just want to access the results, the evaluation reports from previously run benchmarks are available in the `reports/` directory.
 An example evaluation report for the installation of PyTorch/2.1.2-foss-2023a on the HPC system Kebnekaise, hosted at Umea University in Sweden is available [here](examples/PyTorch/2.1.2-foss-2023a/HPC2N_x86_64/1xCore/amd_zen3/README.md).

 ## Cite